 Why organic chicken are so expensive?

 Organic chickens are more expensive to purchase because they cost more to produce – feed accounts for about 70 percent of the cost to rear organic chicken and these birds are eating for double the amount of time.
 Plus, the older they get the more they consume.
-Additionally, organic chickens need larger space where they can roam around and provided a variety of feeds.
+Additionally, organic chickens need a larger space where they can roam around and provide a variety of feeds.
 In the Philippines, free-range organic chicken costs from P250 up to P800 per kilo compared to just P160 for commercially-grown broilers.

 Is Costco organic chicken really organic?

 Any chicken bearing the USDA Organic label is supposed to be raised in slightly more humane conditions.
 Costco’s spokesperson said the company adheres to the Department of Agriculture’s standards for organic birds—meaning they live in less crowded conditions than conventionally raised chicken—and its organically raised chickens “have access to the outdoors.”
-Indeed, the USDA’s standards for organic chickens stipulate that the birds should be provided exposure to sunlight, fresh air, shade, and exercise areas.
+Indeed, the USDA’s standards for organic chickens stipulate that the birds should be provided with exposure to sunlight, fresh air, shade, and exercise areas.

 Is organic food really better for you?